maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-Utilities.rst

 The Program object
 ******************

-Hildon provides an object to represent a whole application, the HildonProgramObject.
+Hildon provides an object to represent a whole application, the hildon.ProgramObject.
 This object provides several convenience functions that make it easier to develop Hildon applications.

-The HildonProgram provides the programmer with commodities such as applying a common menu or toolbar to every HildonWindow registered to it.
+The hildon.Program provides the programmer with commodities such as applying a common menu or toolbar to every hildon.Window registered to it.

 It is necessary to register all the windows as belonging to the program in order to apply a common menu and toolbar.